pagkly/Zed/Investopedia/Investing/Beta.md

 For example, a gold [[exchange-traded fund (ETF)]](https://www.investopedia.com/terms/e/etf.asp), such as the SPDR Gold Shares ([[GLD]](https://www.investopedia.com/markets/quote?tvwidgetsymbol&=gld)), is tied to the performance of gold bullion.1 Consequently, a gold ETF would have a low  [[Beta]]  and R-squared relationship with the S&P 500.

 One way for a stock investor to think about risk is to split it into two categories.
-The first category is called systematic risk, which is the risk of the entire market declining.
+The first category is called [[Systematic Risk]], which is the risk of the entire market declining.
 The [[financial crisis in 2008]](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp) is an example of a systematic-risk event; no amount of [[diversification]](https://www.investopedia.com/terms/d/diversification.asp) could have prevented investors from losing value in their stock portfolios. [[Systematic Risk]] is also known as un-diversifiable risk.

 [[Unsystematic risk]](https://www.investopedia.com/terms/u/unsystematicrisk.asp), also known as diversifiable risk, is the uncertainty associated with an individual stock or industry.
 For example, the surprise announcement that the company Lumber Liquidators ([[LL]](https://www.investopedia.com/markets/quote?tvwidgetsymbol&=LL)) had been selling hardwood flooring with dangerous levels of formaldehyde in 2015 is an example of unsystematic risk.2 It was risk that was specific to that company.
 Unsystematic risk can be partially mitigated through diversification.